Centre for Interaction, Development and Diversity

 Organisational unit: Research Centre

-The Centre has at its core a commitment to studying psychological phenomena in relation to the contexts and situations in which they emerge.
-Our work covers a multitude of methods – such as naturalistic observations, experiments, conversation analysis, cross-cultural studies, longitudinal studies and so on.
+The centre has at its core a commitment to studying psychological phenomena in relation to the contexts and situations in which they emerge.
+Our work covers a multitude of methods – such as naturalistic observations, experiments, conversation analysis, cross-cultural studies, and longitudinal studies.

 - Phone: +44 (0)23 9284 6307